- Best corner TV mount

 Ergonomics is the efficiency with which you can interact with your TV corner wall mount.

-For instance, being able to adjust the height and the level of your TV may prevent you from straining your neck when viewing the TV screen.
+For instance, being able to adjust the height and the level of your tube may prevent you from straining your neck when viewing the screen.

 Cable management

-Some TV mounts come with cable management roadways to conceal your cords.
+Some TV brackets come with cable management roadways to conceal your cords.

 Essentially these are brackets or caps that are placed over the cords.
 Organization in your home entertainment system is much more aesthetic and makes your setup look sleek, modern, and tidy.